Calm as a Spiritual Practice

 Calm is a form of love.

-Calm in the Ordinary
+Calm in ordinary life

-Calm is not only for “spiritual moments.”
+Calm is not only for spiritual moments.

 It can live in ordinary life.